Trump issued Jan. 6 subpoena, 'orchestrated' effort to overturn 2020 election

 The unanimous decision to compel Trump's testimony came at the end of the panel's tenth -- and possible last -- hearing, which again focused on Trump's behavior in the days before and after the riot.

-"These Fifth Amendment assertions -- made by persons with whom you interacted -- related directly to you and your conduct," Thompson and Cheney wrote in their Friday letter.
+"These Fifth Amendment assertions -- made by persons with whom you interacted -- related directly to you and your conduct," the two panel leaders wrote in their Friday letter.
 "They provide specific examples where your truthful testimony under oath will be important."

+The committee on Friday made clear that the deposition, which is under oath, will be before committee investigators and members.
+But the subpoena does not specifically request that Trump appear for a hearing.

+“In short, you were at the center of the first and only effort by any U.S. President to overturn an election and obstruct the peaceful transition of power, ultimately culminating in a bloody attack on our own capital and on the Congress itself," Thompson and Cheney wrote Friday.
+"The evidence demonstrates that you knew this activity was illegal and unconstitutional, and also knew that your assertions of fraud were false.
+But, to be clear, Even if you know claim that you actually believed your own false election claims, that is not a defense; your subjective belief could not render this condo justified, excusable, or legal."

 Trump first responded to the committee's vote to subpoena him in a series of posts to his conservative social media platform Truth Social.